• Skip to primary navigation

 Pan Fried Potatoes Recipe

-Most often though we serve them with beans and lecho.
-Canned zucchini tongue or zucchini salad also makes tasty additions.Β
+Most often, though, we serve them with beans andΒ lecho.Β Canned zucchini tongue or zucchini salad also makes tasty additions.Β

 Ingredients for pan-fried potatoesΒ

 Pan-Fried Potatoes can be made with raw, pre-cooked, or canned potatoes.
 All of them will taste slightly different.
 That makes the recipe so versatile.
-Using the same simple ingredients you get a variety of results.Β
+Using the same simple ingredients, you get a variety of results.Β

 Pressure Canning Potatoes